cssi-pi-community/2020-meeting/index.md

     </p>
     <p>
         <strong>Reporting an Incident:</strong><br />
         Violations of this code of conduct policy should be reported immediately to one of the five Organizing Committee Members.
 All complaints will be treated seriously and be investigated promptly.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.
-Sanctions may range from verbal warning, to ejection from the 2018 NSF SI2 PI Meeting, to the notification of appropriate authorities.
+Sanctions may range from verbal warning, to ejection from the 2018 NSF CSSI PI Meeting, to the notification of appropriate authorities.
 Retaliation for complaints of inappropriate conduct will not be tolerated.
     </p>
 </section>